 Renowned lama, Dagri Rinpoche, has kindly accepted our invitation to confer an Orange Manjushri Jenang (Initiation).

-This initiation will be conferred on the 25th February in the afternoon and will include taking Refuge in the Three Jewels and taking Bodhisattva vows.
-It is aimed especially for those who plan to participate in the Orange Manjushri Retreat at Root Institute from 28 Feb – 16 Mar 2018, but other students are welcome to attend too.
+This initiation will be conferred on the 25th February in the morning and will include taking Refuge in the Three Jewels and taking Bodhisattva vows.
+It is aimed especially for those who plan to participate in the Orange Manjushri Retreat at Root Institute from 28 Feb – 16 Mar 2018, but other students are also welcome.

 Attending this initiation will be on a suggested donation basis.
 Please express your interest.

 Root Institute is a delightful, semi-monastic meditation centre.